lucasadelino/lucasadelino.github.io/projects/chapter4.md

 ### Challenge #2: Building a corpus of movie reviews in Portuguese

-Once I had the Naïve Bayes classifier working, it was time to find a corpus of film reviews to train the classifier.
+Once I had the Naive Bayes classifier working, it was time to find a corpus of film reviews to train the classifier.
 For my n-gram project, I was fortunate enough to find a corpus on the internet.
 I had hoped to do the same for this project, but if there are any corpora of movie reviews in Portuguese out there, I could not find them.
 This meant that I would have to build my own, which looked like a good opportunity to learn web scraping with Python (which I knew virtually nothing about).

 First, I had to decide where I would get my data from.
 My first instinct was [IMDB](http://www.imdb.com) or [Letterboxd](http://www.letterboxd.com), both of which have official APIs, but most user reviews in these platforms are written in English.
 I then set my sights on [Filmow](https://filmow.com/), a film-centered Brazilian social network.